Ballina R.F.C.

 Ballina R.F.C. is a rugby union club in Ballina, County Mayo, Ireland.
-The club is affiliated to the Connacht Branch of the Irish Rugby Football Union and play in Division 2C of the All-Ireland League.
+The club is affiliated to the Connacht Branch of the Irish Rugby Football Union and plays in the Connacht J1A League since being relegated from the All-Ireland League at the end of the 2023-24 season.

+The name of Heffernan Park, where the club plays its games, is taken from the grandfather of Dave Heffernan.